omnia-core/go-echo-template/README.md

-# Go REST API Template with Echo
+# Go REST API Template with Echo, GORM, and Fx

-This repository provides a boilerplate for building RESTful APIs using the [Echo](https://echo.labstack.com/) framework in Go.
+This repository provides a boilerplate for building RESTful APIs using the following technologies:

+- [Echo](https://echo.labstack.com/): A lightweight and fast Go web framework for HTTP routing and middleware support.
+- [GORM](https://gorm.io/): The most popular Go ORM library for database interactions.
+- [Fx](https://github.com/uber-go/fx): A dependency injection framework for modular and scalable applications.

 It offers a structured project layout to facilitate scalable and maintainable application development.

 ---

 ## Features

 - **Domain-Driven Design**: The project separates interfaces and implementations by organizing interfaces in the `domain/` directory and their respective implementations in the `internal/` directory.
-- **Echo Framework**: Uses Echo for efficient HTTP routing and middleware support, enabling fast and lightweight REST API development.
+- **Echo Framework**: Efficient HTTP routing and middleware support for fast REST API development.
+- **GORM Integration**: Simplifies database access and ORM capabilities.
+- **Fx for Dependency Injection**: Provides modular DI, making it easier to manage complex dependencies.

 ---